 Treatment sounds simple.
 The puppy’s distended tummy is decompressed by the veterinarian passing a stomach tube down the throat.
 That allows the gas and stomach contents to empty.
 Early treatment is key to increase the chance of survival.

 Gastropexy surgery may be recommended as preventative, particularly in the Great Danes or other pups that have a family history of bloat.
 It can be done at the same time as spay or neuter surgery.
 Laparoscopic surgery techniques can make the procedure much less invasive and reduce recovery time.
-Basically, gastropexy intentionally creates a scar that when it heals fixes the stomach to the body wall. p>
+Basically, gastropexy intentionally creates a scar that, when it heals, fixes the stomach to the body wall.

-Dr. Glickman’s study showed that limiting water and exercise before and after meals, commonly recommended in the past, in fact, did not reduce the incidence of bloat.
-Another recommendation—-raising the food bowl-—actually increased the risk of bloat by about 200 percent!
+Dr. Glickman’s study showed that limiting water and exercise before and after meals, commonly recommended in the past, did not reduce the incidence of bloat.

 Multiple meal feedings of smaller quantities is a good idea, though.
 Don’t give pups a bucket of water they can bury their head in and suck down five gallons at one go.